 Learning how to play roulette is a relatively straightforward thing.
-The game itself is not so complex, but it is rather in the way that betting takes place that can make or break a game.
+The game itself is not so complex.
+But, it is rather in the way that betting takes place that can make or break a game.
 In the game, there is a roulette system that can be employed when it comes to making betting choices.
-In fact, there are a number of them, and it is with these systems that players can try and beat the odds of the wheel.
+There are a number of them, and it is with these systems that players can try and beat the odds of the wheel.

 However, before getting onto those systems, it is important to understand roulette rules.
 Roulette consists of a wheel with a number of pockets each containing a different number.
 A ball is placed in the outer ring of the wheel and spun in the opposite direction to the wheel itself.
 The aim of the game is to predict in which pocket the ball will ultimately come to rest.
 Roulette is also accompanied by a table that contains all the betting options that are available.
-Prior to the ball spin, players will place their bets and then wait for the outcome to be announced.
-It should be noted here that there are two main versions of roulette – European and American, with the distinction between the two being that the American wheel contains one extra zero pocket, putting the player at slightly more of a disadvantage against the house.
+Players will place their bets and then wait for the outcome to be announced.
+It should be noted here that there are two main versions of roulette – European and American.
+The distinction between the two being that the American wheel contains one extra zero pocket, putting the player at slightly more of a disadvantage against the house.

 Once players are more familiar with roulette odds, it is then that they can start to practise some of the more complex gambling strategies, such as the Martingale system.
 This is one of the most commonly used roulette systems and simply involves doubling the bet every time a loss occurs.
 Once a win is made, then the bet goes back to the original one and the process starts again. in this way players recoup their losses along the way.
 Another oft-used system is the D’Alembert, which operates in a similar fashion, increasing bets after each loss on an incremental scale.
 However, after each win, the next bet is decreased on this same incremental scale.
 Theoretically, players should end the game ahead.